mgoh0130/mcBash/README.md

 # mcBash
-PLEASE EMAIL ME AT michelle.goh@yale.edu IF YOU WOULD LIKE TO SEE MY CODE FOR THIS

 /bin/bash (the Bourne Again SHell) performs variable expansion on the command line.
 For example, if the value of the environment variable HWK is